mui/material-ui/docs/pages/careers/developer-advocate.md

 ## Benefits and compensation

-We offer competitive compensation depending on the profile and location.
+Competitive compensation depending on the profile and location.
-We're ready to pay top market rates for a person who can clearly exceed the role's expectations.
+We are ready to pay top market rates for a person that can clearly exceed the role's expectations.
-Learn more about perks and benefits on the [careers](https://mui.com/careers/#perks-and-benefits) page.
+You can find the other perks & benefits on the [careers](https://mui.com/careers/#perks-and-benefits) page.

 ## How to apply